amqp-node/amqplib/doc/channel_api.md

 }).then(null, console.warn);
 ```

+With callbacks, of course, you are on your own (but there are
+callback-wrangling libraries to suit many and varied tastes, I am
+told).

+## Argument handling

 Many operations have mandatory arguments as well as optional arguments
 with defaults; in general, the former appear as parameters to the
 method while latter are collected in a single `options` parameter, to